Vyral/base-template/_posts/2019-08-20-brand-ambassador-the-carlisle-dairy-queen.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>I’m excited to share another Brand Ambassador video with you all today!
-This time, I’m focusing on the Dairy Queen in Carlisle.</em></p>
+*I’m excited to share another Brand Ambassador video with you all today\!
+This time, I’m focusing on the Dairy Queen in Carlisle.*

 The thing I love about the Dairy Queen in Carlisle is that it’s an icon in the community—it’s been here since 1981.
 I grew up coming to the restaurant, and now I bring my own family here to enjoy one of their Blizzards or other ice cream treats to beat the summer heat.